Hillside Construction

 Grading and Earthwork

-On a flat lot, grading is site preparation - a relatively predictable operation that happens before the real work begins.
-On a hillside, grading is the real work.
-It's the most expensive, most time-consuming, and most variable phase of the project, and it's the phase where conditions discovered in the field most frequently diverge from what was assumed during design.
+On a flat lot, grading is site preparation, a relatively predictable operation that happens before the real work begins.
+On a hillside, grading is the primary operation and typically the most expensive phase of the project, with the highest variability and the greatest likelihood that conditions discovered in the field will diverge from what was assumed during design.

 Cut, Fill, and Export Operations

 Hillside grading involves cutting into the slope to create building pads, access roads, and foundation excavations, and either filling or exporting the excavated material.
-The ideal scenario - balancing cut and fill on-site so nothing leaves the property - is rarely achievable on steep sites.
+The ideal scenario is balancing cut and fill on-site so nothing leaves the property, but this is rarely achievable on steep sites.
 Most hillside projects have a net export, which means hauling operations.

 Removal and Recompaction (R&R)